janelia-flyem/buildem/README.md

 FlyEM Build System
 ==================

-The [flyem-build](https://github.com/janelia-flyem/flyem-build) repo is part of a CMake-based build system that attempts to simplify and automate a complex build process.
+The [flyem-build](https://github.com/janelia-flyem/flyem-build) repo is a modular CMake-based system that leverages [CMake's ExternalProject](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) to simplify and automate a complex build process.

-Previously, each software component was installed by manually downloading packages, either via yum/apt-get in sudo mode or by compiling source tarballs.
+Previously, each software dependency was installed by manually downloading packages, either via yum/apt-get in sudo mode or by compiling source tarballs.
 Target executables and libraries were symbolically linked or copied to standard locations.
 While this process allowed great latitude in reusing software already available on computers, it has a number of issues:

 * The process is tedious and must be replicated for each target computer.
 * As the number of required components grows, we encounter [Dependency Hell](http://en.wikipedia.org/wiki/Dependency_hell), particularly when some components are on network drives and shared among heterogeneous workstations.